ThanasisMattas/smartflow/README.md

 <br />

-SmartFlow is an extend of [MattFlow], which is a 2-stage [Runge-Kutta] numerical solver for the [Shallow Water Equations] (SWE).
-SmartFlow implements some Deep Learning architectures out of the corresponding papers.
+SmartFlow is an extension of [MattFlow], which is a 2-stage [Runge-Kutta] numerical solver for the [Shallow Water Equations] (SWE).
+SmartFlow comprises the implementation of Deep Learning architectures out of the corresponding papers.
 The models are trained on data produced by MattFlow, aiming to predict the successive states of the fluid.

 | requirements           |
 | ---------------------- |